Bibliojo/bibliojo.github.io/resume.md

 ---
 layout: resume
 ---
-## Currently

-Head, Research and Scholarly Communication
+## Head, Research and Scholarly Communication
 __Western Libraries Western University__
 - Our team collaborates with researchers across campus to advance the creation, management, dissemination, and preservation of your research and scholarship.